April 25th 2017

 6.00pm Drinks reception

-The talks will be aimed at a general public audience and all are welcome.
-The exhibition is free and open to all; for tickets please visit https://www.eventbrite.co.uk/e/women-of-mathematics-cambridge-exhibition-opening-tickets-32299228863
+The talks were aimed at a general public audience and all were welcomed.
+The exhibition was free and open to all.

-On THURSDAY 27TH APRIL at 4.00 PM Sylvie Paycha, the curator of the exhibition, will give a talk on ‘A place of one’s own in mathematics’.
+On THURSDAY 27TH APRIL at 4.00 PM Sylvie Paycha, the curator of the exhibition, gave a talk on ‘A place of one’s own in mathematics’.

 © Candy Smellie